sanjidaafrin08/sanjidaafrin08/README.md

-### Welcome!👋  Here’s some glimpse into my development journey
+### Welcome!👋  Here’s some glimpse into my SQA journey
 ####  Software Quality Assurance Engineer
 As a fresh graduate with a BSc in CSE, I am enthusiastic about be- ginning my career in SQA and am dedicated to contributing to the